bsamtleben/color-ctf-walkthroughs/machines/cantaloupe/walkthrough.md

 Session completed.
 ```

-> Note: You will need to unzip the `rockyou.txt` wordlist if you use it for the first time.
+> Note: You will need to unzip the `rockyou.txt` word list if you use it for the first time.

 Opening the password database in KeePassX provides us with the password for the web interface: